- GDP (PPP):

 - FDI Inflow:

 The top individual income and corporate tax rates are 32 percent.
-Other taxes include a value-added tax and an inheritance tax.
-The overall tax burden equals 22.9 percent of total domestic income.
-Expansion of the revenue base remains crucial.
-Government spending has increased to 34.9 percent of total domestic output, and budget deficits continue.
-Public debt has reached a level equal to over 50 percent of GDP.
+Other taxes include value-added and inheritance taxes.
+The overall tax burden equals 27.1 percent of total domestic income.
+Government spending has amounted to 31.5 percent of total output (GDP) over the past three years, and budget deficits have averaged 4.1 percent of GDP.
+Public debt is equivalent to 122.2 percent of GDP.

 Business operating costs are high, partly because of poor infrastructure.
 Several large corporations have put plans for the extraction of natural gas on hold because of terrorism.
 Most of the labor force works informally in subsistence agriculture.
 The government continues to subsidize legacy Marxist–Leninist state-owned enterprises that compete unfairly with privately owned companies in several sectors.

 Mozambique has four preferential trade agreements in force.
 The trade-weighted average tariff rate is 7.2 percent, and four nontariff measures are in effect.
 Although there is no formal investment screening process, lingering institutional and regulatory shortcomings undermine expansion of the private sector.
 The financial sector is dominated by banking and remains underdeveloped.